xyproto/algernon/README.md

 ##### KeyValue

 ~~~
-// A Redis-backed KeyValue collection (takes a name, returns an object)
+// A Redis-backed KeyValue collection (takes a name, returns a key/value object)
 KeyValue(string) -> userdata

 // Set a key and value.
 Returns true if successful.